Multidimensional continued fractions and symbolic codings of toral translations: Examples

 \subsection{The Brun algorithm}

 The case $d=3$ of the Brun algorithm is treated in \cite{BST:19}.
-Here we consider the unordered version of the Brun algorithm with special emphasis on the case $d=4$.
-We start with the definition of the algorithm for arbitrary $d\ge 3$.
-Following \cite{Delecroix-Hejda-Steiner} we deal with the unordered version of the algorithm.
-For this algorithm we have $\Delta = \Delta_d$, and the set of \emph{Brun substitutions} over $\cA$ is defined by
+Here, we consider the unordered version of the Brun algorithm, as defined in \cite{Delecroix-Hejda-Steiner}, with special emphasis on the case $d=4$.
+We start with the definition of the algorithm for arbitrary $d \ge 3$.
+For this algorithm, we have $\Delta = \{\bx \in [0,1]^d \,:\, \|\bx\|_1 = 1\}$, and the set of \emph{Brun substitutions} over~$\cA$ is defined by

-(in \cite{Berthe-Fernique:11} the authors deal with other substitutions related to this alogrithm).
+(We emphasize that in \cite{Berthe-Fernique:11} the authors deal with other substitutions related to this algorithm.)
 Let

-Using the transposed incidence matrices of~$\beta_{ij}$, we define the matrix valued function
+Using the transposed incidence matrices of~$\beta_{i,j}$, we define the matrix valued function

 which yields